 Behind the Scenes

-Inspired by the materials and production methods of the late 1800s the distinctive look and feel of the exhibit makes use of stained wood panels overlayed with painted stencil graphics and cream paper interpretive panels and supported by bent steal rod.
+Inspired by the materials and production methods of the late 1800s the distinctive look and feel of the exhibit makes use of stained wood panels overlaid with painted stencil graphics and cream paper interpretive panels and supported by bent steal rod.

 Computer models enabled us to virtually update visual design, swap components, alter floor plans, and render realistic imagery of the exhibit before committing to physical fabrication.
 This allowed us to review and accurately communicate design developments and decisions with collaborators and constituents.
 Digital iterations led to real world prototyping which fed back into the computer model for a more robust process than either method could provide alone.